Skip to main content

 Between the large variety of streaming options available to TV fans and the long wait times between new seasons, you’d be forgiven for forgetting some of the best programming on air today.
 Hopefully, when looking for shows that have slipped between the cracks, you take a look at Showtime’s Yellowjackets.
 This gaudy, eye-popping drama is a mix of many different genres and capitalizes on shock value and creative storytelling techniques to craft a unique experience unlike anything else running at the moment.

 The show is named after the girls’ high school soccer team that the plot revolves around.
 The young women of the Yellowjackets are talented, ambitious, but flawed teenagers with hopes and dreams for the future.
 When their plane crashes in the woods during a cross-country flight to a soccer game, the obscene circumstances force many of the girls to do things they never would have imagined.
 In an ingenious bit of storytelling and character development, the show also bounces 25 years into the present timeline (the crash happened in 1996) to show the survivors of the crash in their early 40s in 2021.
+If you read Lord of the Flies at some point in school as a kid or got hooked on Lost during its 2000s heyday, you’ll immediately see some parallels and shared DNA between Yellowjackets and those stories.

 It’s been over a year since the second season aired (it was one of the best shows of 2023), and fans should start getting excited for Yellowjackets season 3.
-We have all the details known so far right here.
+I have all the details known so far right here.

 Who will star in Yellowjackets season 3?